wmahfoudh/pastemarkdown/README.md

 ## Versions

 1. **Word**: VBA macro to paste Markdown into MS Word documents.
-The "**pro**" version is a complete rewrite that handles large inputs.
 2. **Outlook**: VBA macro to paste Markdown into Outlook email editor.

+The "**pro**" version of each macro is a complete rewrite that handles large inputs.
+I preferred keeping the old version anyway.

 ## Installation & Usage